afzaldepllc/digi-era-pro/Z- Docuuments-folder/COMPLETE-CRUD-IMPLEMENTATION-FINAL-VERSIONE.md

 ---

-This guide provides a comprehensive blueprint for implementing secure, scalable CRUD operations in the DepLLC CRM system using TanStack Query and generic hooks.
+This guide provides a comprehensive blueprint for implementing secure, scalable CRUD operations in the Digi Era Pro CRM system using TanStack Query and generic hooks.
 By following these patterns and practices, you ensure consistency, security, and maintainability across all modules.

 The generic CRUD implementation with TanStack Query provides:
 - **Automatic Caching**: No manual cache management needed